 Jacob Boller (Marketing Manager) Since joining PST as a volunteer who helped build a door frame, Jacob has learned much about the world of Theater in NYC.
 He has worn many hats for PST including program designer, photographer, concessions and Tollycurney taster.
 It is in his latest roll as Marketing Manager that Jacob has become most active in the company.
 Jacob has an MA in Media Studies from the New School University and a BA in Communications from The University of Iowa and is excited to be able to use his skills and knowledge to help PST expand its audience.
 He finds it humbling to be working with these immensely talented people.

-Ethan Van Auken (General Manager) Ethan began as a BFA Acting major at Boston University but ultimately graduated with a BA in Communications from Oswego State University.
+Ethan Van Auken (Business Manager) Ethan began as a BFA Acting major at Boston University but ultimately graduated with a BA in Communications from Oswego State University.
 Since then, his career in marketing and marketing research has taken him from New York, NY to Los Angeles, CA where he contributed to every theatrical marketing campaign for the home entertainment division of Paramount Pictures, then back to New York.
 Presently, in addition to his responsibilities with Personal Space Theatrics, Ethan is a Senior Analyst on the Strategic Services team at Experian Hitwise.
 He lives in Brooklyn with his wife Katy, the most amazing person on earth.

 “rogerandtom is profoundly intelligent, hilarious, tragic, captivating from start to finish, and performed superbly throughout.
 It encourages the audience throughout the play to think simultaneously inside the box and outside the box, whilst putting all the conventions of theatre on trial.
 The storyline is fresh and innovative, and presents the theatre in all its grandeur.
 In addition to occupying your mind for the rest of the day, rogerandtom is guaranteed to keep you highly entertained.“